alexec/www.alexecollins.com/source/2014-07-05-gatling-for-jmeter-refugees.html.md

 Metrics are not just mean latency.

 I want to see both request times, and white box metrics (e.g. query times and the like).
-App-Dynamics.
-Log files, Cacti, statsd, etc.
+App-Dynamics, log files, statsd, etc.

 EXECUTE
 ---